EyasuTeshome/shifttracker/interview-prep/update-behavioral-grid-based-on-feedback.md

 ### Submit your project

+**Remember that this project must be “approved” before you submit it as complete.**

 *Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your project.*

 Now go to your Student Dashboard and submit your project.